395px

 You and I had just been born

-And a very serious man died of disgust
+And a very serious man died of grief

 Paris was a neighborhood with an accordion